joshuagryphon/plastid/docs/source/examples/count_vector.rst

     >>> # reader for BED-format transcript annotations
     >>> from yeti.readers.bed import BED_Reader

 Next, load the transcripts.
+By default, |BED_Reader|
-By default, :class:`~yeti.genomics.readers.BED_Reader` and the other readers in :data:`yeti` behave as iterators.
+and the other readers in :data:`yeti` behave as iterators.
 Here, we'll retrieve the transcripts as a :class:`list`::